Skip to main content

 • Having suicidal thoughts or feelings of harming yourself.

-To learn more about depression, visit the pages on depression from mental health charity, MIND.
+To learn more about depression visit the pages on depression from mental health charity, MIND.

 What are the symptoms of anxiety?

 Everyone will experience anxiety in a slightly different way.
-It can result in physical effects and effects on your mind.
+It can result in physical effects and also effects on your mind.

 Some physical effects may include: